GeoMemo

 Palestine – Daily Risk Brief

-Palestine faces **critical instability** (30.1/100) driven by active armed conflict, humanitarian collapse, and ceasefire breakdown.
-High-confidence assessment: escalation trajectory continues with no near-term de-escalation indicators visible.
-Direction: **deteriorating**.
+Palestine faces critical instability (25.2/100) driven by sustained Israeli military operations in Gaza and West Bank.
+High-confidence assessment: escalation trajectory continues with no near-term de-escalation indicators present.
+Risk level remains critical.

 Read full brief →Country profile →Show the other side →